Port 8443 — Alternative HTTPS

 <SSLHostConfig>

-<Certificate certificateKeystoreFile="conf/keystore.jks"
+<Certificate certificateKeystoreFile="conf/localhost-rsa.jks"

 type="RSA" />